Hooke012/OmniGuides/OS/Linux/Garuda-Linux.asus.md

 # First Steps

-1. Say no to the setup assistant, Do these.
+1. Minimise the setup assistant, Do these.

 - ## Battery Threshold